Star Wars Font

 StarWars Kit font

 StarWars Kit was designed by Tom Mouat.
 Like the previous Star Wars font, this one will be very useful for writing silhouettes of the most famous characters from Star Wars.
 What if you want to press a key and the Darth Maul icon appears automatically?
-Well, with this Star Wars font, not only will the character appear like this, but you can actually redesign any character from the movie using design software.
+Well, with this Star Wars font, not only will the character appear like this, but you can redesign any character from the movie using design software.

 StarWars Kit Font is free for personal use only.